Last Updated on 16 January 2026 by Cycloscope

 The Caspian Oil-Pond-Front

-The apartment is really nice and big, we have a room all to ourselves.
-Baku is hot but luckily ventilated and, here on the 9th floor, even more.
+The apartment is really nice and big, and we have a room all to ourselves.
+Baku is hot, but luckily well-ventilated, and here on the 9th floor, even more so.
 They say the meaning of “Baku” is “the city where the wind blows”.

-Our main aim here is to get visas for Uzbekistan and find out how to take the ship to cross the Caspian Sea.
-Today and tomorrow though are holidays (for the end of Ramadan) so the port and embassy are closed.
-We’ll go on a tour of the city.
-Around 6 PM we go out together with Ismail, he too must go downtown.
+Our main aim here is to obtain visas for Uzbekistan and to find out how to take a ship across the Caspian Sea.
+Today and tomorrow, though, are holidays (for the end of Ramadan), so the port and embassy are closed.
+We’ll go on a city tour.
+Around 6 PM, we go out together with Ismail, who also must go downtown.

 We take the subway, which is quite cheap.
-Everything else instead is very expensive.
+Everything else, instead, is very expensive.
 Especially the supermarkets here are more expensive than in northern Italy (and it is not easy), and salaries are quite low.
-As far as we understand a teacher earns something like 300 euro per month.
+As far as we understand, a teacher earns something like 300 euros per month.

 Out of the subway, on May 28 street (May 28th is Republic Day), we find the usual statue of the former president and the usual quote.
 They are everywhere in Azerbaijan.